ra4king/FancyBot/README.md

   - executes the expression and prints the result
 - !exec code
   - op-only feature: executes javascript code and prints the output
+- !lastseen nick
+  - prints how long ago the user was seend and their last message
+- !convert value fromUnit to toUnit
+  - converts the value from the fromUnit to toUnit